-Saint George, Shakespeare and the Year 2000 « Catholic Insight
+Saint George, Shakespeare and the Millennium « Catholic Insight

 Today is a national holiday in England – as they commemorate the semi-legendary Saint George, martyr for the Faith, slayer of the dragon and rescuer of princesses.
 This is also, by one of those remarkable coincidences of providence, the birth and death of their greatest playwright, yes, the inimitable William Shakespeare, who both entered and departed this life on this very English day, April 23rd, in 1564.

 From all evidence, Shakespeare was a staunch and believing Catholic, a Faith he had to partly hide to maintain appearances, but whose truths he embedded, often not even so subtly, in many of his plays.
-He seems to have been a foe of the Church-dismantling-and-martyr-producing Tudors, Henry and daughter Elizabeth, even though with the ‘glory’ of ‘good’ Queen Bess’ reign the Bard is forever linked.
-He likely died with an ironic smile on his lips that they – the powers that be – never even knew.
+He seems to have been a foe of the Church-hating-and-dismantling-and-martyr-producing Tudors, Henry and daughter Elizabeth, even though the Bard is forever linked with the fable of ‘good’ Queen Bess’ bloody reign.
+He likely died with an ironic smile on his lips that they – the powers that be – never even knew how he had parodied them.
 Strange how history works, and how God works through His witnesses, great and small.

 Saint George (+303) is the patron not only of England (after the saintly King Edward the Confessor was dropped during the Protestant Reformation), but also of all the Crusaders in the Middle Ages.